WindowsAzure/azure-notificationhubs/iOS/Samples/readme.md

 ```

 This is implemented by adding a Notification Service Extension to the project and implementing the `didReceiveNotificationRequest` and `serviceExtensionTimeWillExpire` methods.

+# Credits

+- App icons are based on icons from [Material Design](https://material.io/tools/icons) and were packaged with [MakeAppIcon](https://makeappicon.com/).